TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

-ONE OF A KIND! you can't find geldings with the quality of character, look and training like this guy!
+ONE OF A KIND!
+Or the one you can't find.
+A gelding with the quality of character, look with locks and training like this guy!

 Whiskey rides out alone no problem.
 He enjoys cantering calm and collected along hay fields (with his long mane elegantly blowing).
 After a brisk workout, Whiskey walks back to the barn calmly!
 I ride him down the road and he is completely un-reactive to traffic!
 Whiskey is very relaxed.
 He is also very sure footed on the trails!
 He seems to step with ease whether it's in front of a small group or behind.

 Whiskey can do these things under saddle: